France, UK, US, Nato urge Israel to 'protect civilians' in Gaza

 But for its part, the German government has sounded a different note to other Western leaders, in a politics that is still rooted in Germany's decades-old Holocaust guilt.

-"Sadly, we can foresee the suffering of the civilian population in the Gaza strip likely growing further — but that too is the fault of Hamas," said German chancellor Olaf Scholz.
+"Sadly, we can foresee the suffering of the civilian population in the Gaza strip likely growing further — but that too is the fault of Hamas," said German chancellor Olaf Scholz on Thursday.

 Meanwhile, the Polish prime minister, Mateusz Morawiecki, who is facing elections on Sunday, warned of "a great wave of migration" coming to the EU from Gaza, adding that this will contain "Islamic fighters, terrorists — thousands of young men will migrate to Europe".